survivejs/webpack-book/manuscript/extending/01_loaders.md

 T> It's possible to refer to loaders installed to the local project by name instead of resolving a full path to them.
 Example: `loaders: ["raw-loader"]`.

-## Implementing an Asynchronous Loader
+## Implementing an asynchronous loader

 Even though you can implement a lot of loaders using the synchronous interface, there are times when an asynchronous calculation is required.
-Wrapping a third party package as a loader can force you to this.
+Wrapping a third-party package as a loader can force you to this.

 The example above can be adapted to asynchronous form by using webpack specific API through `this.async()`.
 Webpack sets this, and the function returns a callback following Node conventions (error first, result second).